HossainAhnaf/samer-editor/README.md

 - strike-through
 - undo
 - redo
+- headers : h1,h2,h3,h4,h5,h6
-I will add more formatting options in future.
+`I will add more formatting options in future.`

 ### SEO-friendly
 SamerEditor gives you a SEO-friendly HTML.